 #1 FKD 13x18cm

-The USSR, the land of mud and wooden spoons, also produced its only line of wooden cameras, FKD, for several decades (I feel in my bones that the acronym means something, but I haven't looked up what).
+USSR, the land of mud and wooden spoons, spent several decades churning out its one and only line of wooden cameras: the FKD (I could feel it in my bones that this acronym meant something, but I couldn't dig it up.
+"Fucking Klunky Device" maybe?).

 Back then when people thought radiation was basically a vitamin, they crammed it into everything from face masks to toothpaste (Radium girls gives it a thumbs down), optics manufacturers weren't far behind (but hey, at least in their case it actually did something useful, Jiří Zouhar gives it a thumbs up).